 Federal Laws that Apply to Custody Matters

-Parental Kidnapping Prevention Act of 1980 (PKPA) is a federal law that says the home state, or the state with child custody jurisdiction (power to hear and decide the case) is the only state that can decide the custody status of the child, and every other state is bound by the home state’s decision.
+Parental Kidnapping Prevention Act of 1980 (PKPA) is a federal law that says the home state, or the state with child custody jurisdiction (power to hear and decide the case) is the only state that can decide the custody status of the child.Every other state is bound by the home state’s decision.
 This law prevents a parent who does not have legal custody from kidnapping their child from a state in hopes of winning legal custody in another state.
 This law does not apply to international cases.

 Court Rules & Court Information

 Because family law is largely a matter of statute, you will probably want to look for cases that interpret Maryland's family law statutes.
-The easiest way to do this is to find the statutes that apply to your situation in the Annotated Code of Maryland, then look at the case summaries that follow them.
+The easiest way to do this is to find the statutes that apply to your situation in the Annotated Code of Maryland, then look at the case summaries following them.
 You can find additional cases by reading books that explain Maryland family law and noting the cases they cite.
 See "Resources for More Help" below for a list of books to get you started.
 Another method of finding cases is to search the Maryland Digest, which is a subject index to Maryland case law.
-The topics "Child Custody" and "Child Support" would be good places to start in the Maryland Digest.
+The topics "Child Custody" and "Child Support" would be good places to begin your search in the Maryland Digest.

 - You can find the official self-help forms on the Maryland Judiciary's Domestic Relations Forms page.